 Who makes Tenex?

 The brand-name medication, Tenex, was manufactured by Patheon (a pharmaceutical contract development and manufacturing organization (CDMO)).
-However, Patheon doesn’t actually own the license for Tenex, but manufactured the medication for its client, Promius Pharma (a wholly-owned subsidiary of Dr. Reddy's Laboratories, a very large and respected pharmaceutical company known worldwide).
+However, Patheon doesn’t actually own the license for Tenex, but manufactures the medication for its client, Promius Pharma (a wholly-owned subsidiary of Dr. Reddy's Laboratories, a very large and respected pharmaceutical company known worldwide).

 How does Tenex work for ADHD?